juanlopes/sparrow/README.md

 This optimization algorithm can be used to solve the 2D irregular strip packing problems, also commonly referred to as nesting problems.

-It is built on top of [`jagua-rs`](https://github.com/JeroenGar/jagua-rs): *a collision detection engine for 2D irregular cutting & packing problems*.
+The algorithm is built on top of [`jagua-rs`](https://github.com/JeroenGar/jagua-rs): *a collision detection engine for 2D irregular cutting & packing problems*.

 ## Example solutions
 <p align="center">